znti/react-i18n/README.md

 ### LanguageProvider

 A provider to be used as the root for the tree that will be aware of language changes.<br>
-This is also the place to declare the default language and language options available for that component tree.
+This is also the place to declare the default language and available languages for that component tree.

 ```jsx
 <LanguageProvider